franktranvantu/js-objects/README.md

-Learn how to access and use an object's data in your program.
+Use dot notation to set the value of an object's property and add new properties to an object.